 Editing is an essential step to bring out the detail in the Milky Way.
 You'll need a capable photo editing application such as Adobe Photoshop or Lightroom, Affinity, or Aperture.
 The following instructions are based on my workflow in Lightroom, however they are easily transferable to other applications.

 Don’t be put off by the raw file.

-Depending on the levels of light pollution and clarity of the sky at the time of shooting, your photo may appear washed out and lacking in contrast and detail.
-More so if you used ETTR (see above).
-Raw files need some work to tease out the layers of details locked away in those pixels.
+Depending on the levels of light pollution and clarity of the sky at the time of shooting your photo may appear washed out and lacking in contrast and detail.
+More so if you used ETTR.
+Raw files need some work to bring out the layers of details.

 Make small adjustments

 It’s easy to get carried away, and when doing large adjustments some of the finer details can be lost.
 Treat your edit like a delicate balancing act of bringing out the fainter stars without loosing the subtle detail.

 Start by adjusting the Exposure